nopnop2002/Arduino-LoRa-Ra01S/README.md

 ```

 # Limitation
-- The SX126x chip implements FSK, but FSK is not supported in this library.
+The SX126x chip supports FSK/GFSK/MSK/GMSK/OOK modulation methods , but these are not supported by this library.
-- Interrupts is not supported in this library.

 # Communication with SX127X
 LoRa's packet format is strictly specified.